Save Time and Get Key Ideas from YouTube Videos

 Belief in Progress

-Free translations of transcriptions and summaries in all languages
+Get transcriptions and summaries in all available in subtitles languages

-Free translations of transcriptions and summaries in all languages
+Get transcriptions and summaries in all available in subtitles languages

 🇬🇧 English